 Help is available for individuals and companies facing financial difficulty.
 For more detailed information you can speak to an insolvency practitioner, or contact a money advisor.
 Local money advisers can be found at Money Advice Scotland, Citizens' Advice Scotland or Step Change.

 The Scottish Government has issued information to help individuals in debt.
 If a creditor (someone to whom you owe money) is taking steps to recover the money you owe through a court or legal process or if they intend to petition for your sequestration (bankruptcy) they must, by law, provide you with a copy of the Debt Advice and Information Package (DAIP).
 The Debt Advice and Information Package is available here.

 Further information about debt and bankruptcy can be found on the Accountant in Bankruptcy website:

 Other support is available from Money Advice Scotland.

-Details about different types of personal insolvency can be found on the following link:
+Details about different types of personal insolvency can be found here.

 If you are a director of a company which is facing financial difficulty, or you act for such a company, you should seek professional advice at the earliest opportunity as it may be possible to take steps to avoid formal insolvency.
 You can contact an insolvency practitioner by accessing the above link 'Find an Insolvency Practitioner'.